Oregon State Women's Soccer: Taking a Look at 2025's Forwards

 Oregon State Women's Soccer Weekly Recap: Beavers Take Down Gonzaga 4-2 in First West Coast Conference Game

-Assuming the team maintains a similar formation as last season, we can expect to see 2 forward lineups with Carraher and one of either Antonson or Lewis, and 3 forward lineups with all three, subbing in Hill or Pleiman as needed.
+Assuming the team maintains a similar formation as last season, we can expect to see two-forward lineups with Carraher and one of either Antonson or Lewis, and three-forward lineups with all three, subbing in Hill or Pleiman as needed.

 Up next we'll take a look at this year's group of midfielders.